boyrazcan33/therapy_app_frontend/README.md

-# onn_joy
-OnnJoy is an AI-powered therapy matchmaking platform that connects clients with licensed psychologists through secure video sessions.
+It is an AI-powered therapy matchmaking platform that connects clients with licensed psychologists through secure video sessions.